pmalewski88-a11y/Codex-Usage-Tracker/README.md

 Active tasks are local to the current editor window.
 Completed tasks are the part that gets saved into the shared history file.

+## Possible future improvements

+This is an early release.
+Possible future improvements include:

+- better handling of stale or missing usage data
+- clearer warnings when the tracker cannot find fresh Codex session data
+- improved task burn estimates
+- optional charts or weekly summaries
+- better support for multi-window and multi-project workflows
+- support for restored or changed 5-hour usage signals if OpenAI exposes them again